percona/pmm-doc/docs/using/platform/dbaas.md

 ### Add a Kubernetes cluster

+!!! note alert alert-primary ""
-> PXC and PSMDB operators are installed as part of the Kubernetes cluster registration process.
+    PXC and PSMDB operators are installed as part of the Kubernetes cluster registration process.
 It enables you to deploy database clusters into the Kubernetes cluster.

 1. Click *Register new Kubernetes Cluster*